pondix/docker-mysql-proxysql/README.md

 ==============================================

-This repository contains a docker-compose.yml used to launch a small cluster consisting of 3x MySQL 5.7 containers (1x Master and 2x Slaves), 3x Orchestrator nodes connected via RAFT and a ProxySQL 1.4.x container all connected via a frontend / backend network.
+This repository contains a docker-compose.yml used to launch a small cluster consisting of 3x MySQL 8.0 containers (1x Primary and 2x Replicas), 3x Orchestrator nodes connected via RAFT and a ProxySQL (latest) container all connected via a frontend / backend network as well as Percona PMM for monitoring the instances.
 ProxySQL is automatically configured with 2x hostgroups, a writer hostgroup used as the default hostgroup and a reader hostgroup for all SELECT statements.

 Once the cluster is initialised, replication is started and a sysbench dataset is prepared.
 After that a short sysbench test is executed automatically.
 To launch a new cluster for the FIRST TIME please